shea08/shea08.github.io/android_mobile_applications.md

 ## <b> <a href="https://play.google.com/store/apps/details?id=com.hiqrecorder.full"> Hi-Q MP3 Voice Recorder (Pro) (Beta) </a></b>

 This application has been great for recording audio from my Galaxy S7.
 It can record in MP3 and .wav without any problems.
 It even has the ability to auto-amplify the audio, which helps for recording something fairly quiet.
 It also can backup to Dropbox, which has been helpful.
-It is really great for gettig files off my phone because it can open the files up to the local network.
+It is really great for getting files off my phone because it can open the files up to the local network.
 I use this periodically when I don't have a USB cable.
 It simply works!

 ## <b> <a href="https://play.google.com/store/apps/details?id=com.samruston.hurry"> Hurry - Countdown to Birthday/Vacation (Beta) </a></b>